ossobv/planb/README.rst

   use mail_admins style mail.
 * After using mail_admins style mail, we can start introducing mail digests
   instead: daily summary of backup successes and failures.
-* Fix System calls to always save stderr for exception output.
+* Fix subprocess calls to always save stderr for exception output.
 * Fix admin "Planb" name as "PlanB".
 * Split off the subparts of the HostConfig to separate configs:
   - include-config